chef-boneyard/chef-client/README.md

 Use this recipe on systems that should have a `chef-client` daemon running, such as when Knife bootstrap was used to install Chef on a new system.

 - `init` - uses the init script included in this cookbook, supported on debian and redhat family distributions.
-- `launchd` - sets up the service under launchd, supported on Mac OS X & Mac OS X Server.
+- `launchd` - sets up the service under launchd, supported on macOS
 - `bsd` - prints a message about how to update BSD systems to enable the chef-client service.
 - `systemd` - sets up the service under systemd.
 Supported on systemd based distros.